-The Development Plan also includes a long term road proposal for a Local Road to run between the Oldcourt Road and Bohernabreena Road and includes a specific objectives to protect and preserve the double ditch hedgerows located either side of Stocking Wood.
-Further Development Plan policies and objectives that are relevant to this Local Area Plan are contained in Appendix 3 of this LAP.
+The County Development Plan also includes a long term road proposal for a local road to run between the Oldcourt Road and Bohernabreena Road and includes a specific objective to protect and preserve the double ditch hedgerows located either side of Stocking Wood.
+Further County Development Plan policies and objectives that are relevant to this Local Area Plan are contained in Appendix 3 of this LAP.